Pools FAQ

 How do I get in contact with my local pool?

-First check https://columbusrecparks.com/pools for updated information on pool status and closures.
+Check ColumbusRecParks.com/Pools for updated information on pool status and closures.
 Local pools frequently have long wait times on phone calls, we would be happy to serve you in person or via email if you cannot connect with us by phone.
+You can reach us by phone by calling 614-645-6122.

 How can I get a job at the pool?

 Working for the City of Columbus has many perks.
-We encourage anyone to apply for both Lifeguard and Recreation Aide .
+We encourage anyone to apply for hiring opportunities visit our Lifeguards page for more information.

 What are the rules and regulations at my pool?

-All rules and regulations can be found at your pool via signage or online https://columbusrecparks.com/pool-rules now available in multiple languages!
+All rules and regulations can be found at your pool via signage or online on our Pool Rules page, which is available in multiple languages.

 Can I bring my own toys or floaties?